freska-cms/mux/README.md

 ```

-and display errors in a consistent way using your ErrorHandler function (you can also return a custom error type from handlers as fragmenta does to send more information than just error).
+and display errors in a consistent way using your ErrorHandler function (you can also return a custom error type from handlers as freska does to send more information than just error).

 ## Params